rnielikki/Patapon-Info/pac/_build/md/changemodel.md

 # changeModel

-Changes the model of the given unit/gimmick.
+Changes the model of the given unit.
+Works only with unit.

 ## Code Information